VinceNolan999/ms1-nicola/README.md

 - Fully functioning Play/stop button in the header.

-- Gallery pictures curretly enlarge on hoverct on mobile or for desktop, This has no effe tablets.
+- Gallery pictures currently enlarges on hover.
 Plan to add a large popout carousel of the images when clicked on.

 - a Seperate Video/ music page.

 - Merchandise page

-- incorporate a presskit/review section into the website by either a new page or addition to other.
+- incorporate a press kit/review section into the website by either a new page or addition to existing.

 - A News blog which links to recent performances or live stream events as well as other relevant news.